smotrjashka/Udiddit/README.md

 * Tip: You can start by running only SELECTs to fine-tune your queries, and use a LIMIT to avoid large data sets.
 Once you know you have the correct query, you can then run your full INSERT...SELECT query.
 * NOTE: The data in your SQL Workspace contains thousands of posts and comments.
 The DML queries may take at least 10-15 seconds to run.

-The DML to migrate the current data in bad_posts and bad_comments to new database schema: migration.sql
+The DML to migrate the current data from bad_posts and bad_comments tables to new database schema: [migration](migration.sql)

 ## Rubricts